pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 Deploying Pega Platform on a TKGI cluster
 ===============================

 Deploy Pega Platform™ on a VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) cluster using a PostgreSQL database you configure in Google Cloud Platform (GCP).
+TKGI was formerly knows Pivotal Container Service (PKS).
 If your TKGI cluster is deployed on a different cloud, the database steps may be different.
 These procedures are written for any level of user, from a system administrator to a development engineer who is interested in learning how to install and deploy Pega Platform onto a TKGI cluster.

 Pega helps enterprises and agencies quickly build business apps that deliver the outcomes and end-to-end customer experiences that you need.
 Use the procedures in this guide, to install and deploy Pega software onto a TKGI cluster without much experience in either TKGI configurations or Pega Platform deployments.